westonio/b2-mid-mod/README.md

 ## Instructions

-- You will need to create all the migrations.
+- You will need to create any missing migrations.
 - You do not need to test for validations, but you can if you want to practice.
-- Test coverage should be > 98% for features, and 100% for models.
+- Your test coverage should be > 98% for features, and 100% for models.
 - Time-box yourself to 3 hours maximum.
 - Complete the relationships described *first*, then move onto the user stories below.